viv-sun/covid-19-clusters-by-maryland-counties/README.md

 ## Background Information
 The COVID-19 pandemic has resulted in a shortage of PPE, masks, and other sanitary supplies; there has also been a rush to bulk-buy soap, toilet paper, and hand sanitizer, among other things.
 The United States government has not handled the pandemic properly and the response to the virus has varied by state.
 I was interested in examining Maryland in particular to conduct a cluster analysis to determine which counties have higher rates of COVID-19 cases and confirmed deaths.
 By identifying this, I will then be sharing my work with my group mates to address an overarching question: How should Maryland allocate resources (PPE, financial, or otherwise) to the counties hit harder or the hardest by the virus?

+For this project, I examined data from December 4, 2020, which was the most recent date of data available (when I downloaded the dataset).

 ### Business Question
 Which counties have the most COVID-19 cases and deaths?